Tackling Fake Forgetting through Uncertainty Quantification: Evaluating MU Methods under CR

-Conformal prediction is applied to UA and MIA predictions to determine the number of misclassified data points (mis-label) and the number of these points that fall within the conformal prediction set (in-set) across 9 unlearning methods.
-We evaluate both the UA and MIA metrics by counting the misclassified data points and calculating how many of them are included in the conformal prediction set.
+Conformal prediction is applied to UA predictions to determine the number of misclassified data points (mis-label) and the number of these points that fall within the conformal prediction set (in-set).
+We evaluate both the UA metric by counting the misclassified data points and calculating how many of them are included in the conformal prediction set.
 The detailed results are presented in Table~\ref{sup_tab:vulnerability}, which is the extended results of Table~\ref{tab:inset_ratio}.